-Struggling to figure out why you're not yet generating the level of income you want?
+Struggling with affiliate marketing?
+Frustrated you're not yet generating the level of income you want?
+I'm going to ask you 7 practical questions to help you turn that around.

 You became an affiliate marketer because you wanted to build an online income stream for you and your family and yet, despite hours spent in seclusion hammering away at the keyboard, your traffic and sales stats continue to flatline…